-Amy loves the details of her Craftsman Bungalow.
+Amy loves her home and its Craftsman Bungalow architecture.
 And she loves its history.
 Nestled in Portland, Oregon’s Hosford-Abernethy neighborhood, local legend has it that the home once belonged to a cherry farmer with a grand estate.
 The two-story carriage house in the backyard once had a pulley mount to load horse-drawn carriages.

-Craftsman homes cover a large span of designs and types, but you somehow always know one when you see it.
-They are known for their quality construction and natural materials.
+Craftsman Bungalow architecture covers a large span of designs and types, but you somehow always know it when you see it.
+The homes are known for their quality construction and natural materials.
 When you think Craftsman, you think simple, elegant designs, hand-crafted with exposed woodwork and mixed materials throughout the home.
 A huge shift from the Victorian style.

 Frank Lloyd Wright, Ross House, Glencoe, Illinois, 1915

-This Frank Lloyd Wright home was painstakingly and expertly restored by preservationist and architect John Eifler.
+This piece of Prairie School architecture designed by Frank Lloyd Wright was expertly restored by preservationist by architect John Eifler.
 Eifler has restored many Frank Lloyd Wright houses, breathing new life into the structures and honoring their history.

-The Ross House is part of a property called Ravine Bluffs.
+The Ross House is part of a property filled with Prairie School architecture called Ravine Bluffs.
 Wright’s lawyer, Sherman Booth, hired Wright to build a family home on his newly acquired land.
 Wright’s design got out of hand and over budget, so Booth had the property subdivided with homes sharing the floor plan of Wright’s “Fireproof House for $5,000”.